AzerApi/url-and-credential-script/README.md

 save the file
 open the file with nano or a ide

-do the following:
+write the following:
-type:
   url = {
-      "urlPart1": "YourUsernameHere -",
+      "urlPart1": "YourUsernameHere-",
       "urlPart2": "YourHostHere",
   }